MrRacoon/riotjs-fun/README.md

 ```

-To compile, start the server, and update on changes, you need to run gulp
+To compile, start the server, and update on changes, you need to run gulp.

 ```bash

 gulp

 ```

+This should have opened up your default browser and displayed the initial sandbox page.
+I use a [livereload plugin][livereload] in chrome.

 **Notable Milestones:**
 * Riotjs compilation